BEFORE THE BOARD OF MASSAGE THERAPY

-With regard to the requirements of 2-4-111, MCA, the board has determined that the adoption of New Rules I through IV will not significantly and directly impact small businesses.
+Regarding the requirements of 2-4-111, MCA, the board has determined that the adoption of NEW RULE I will not significantly and directly impact small businesses.

-10. Darcee L. Moe, attorney, has been designated to preside over and conduct this hearing.
+10. Steve Gallus, Executive Officer, has been designated to preside over and conduct this hearing.

 BOARD OF MASSAGE THERAPY

 ANNE GERGEN, CHAIRPERSON